How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 The rehabilitation forms

-After the hospital stay, usually a stationary or outpatient rehabilitation follows.
-Both variants have advantages and disadvantages that should be decided individually.
+Hospitalization is usually followed by inpatient or outpatient rehabilitation.
+Both options have advantages and disadvantages that should be decided on an individual basis.

 • Inpatient rehabilitation:

-Patients live in a rehabilitation clinic for 2-3 weeks, where daily therapy sessions take place.
-Ideal for older or single people.
+Patients live in a rehabilitation clinic for 2–3 weeks, where therapy sessions take place daily.
+Ideal for elderly people or those living alone.

-Patients sleep at home and visit a specialized facility during the day.
+Patients sleep at home and attend a specialized facility during the day.
 Particularly suitable for younger, mobile people with family support.

-The ENDOPROTHETICUM Rhein-Main supports its patients in selecting the optimal rehabilitation form – with ENDOPROtherapeuticum, its own follow-up treatment in the form of ENDO-Reha is available in Mainz.
+ENDOPROTHETICUM Rhein-Main supports its patients in choosing the optimal form of rehabilitation – with ENDOPROtherapeuticum, follow-up treatment in the form of ENDO-Reha is also available in Mainz.

 Rebuilding phase – targeted muscle training

-In the following weeks, strength and coordination training will take center stage.
+In the following weeks, the focus will shift strength and coordination training .

-Targeted exercises help stabilize the joint and normalize function.
+Targeted exercises will help to stabilize the joint and normalize its function.

 Recommended focuses: